Blockbusters (American game show): Home game

 The Milton Bradley Company published a single home game edition in 1982.
 The front game play was the same as the show (with six possible board configurations to play with, although the arrangement of the hexagons was upside-down from what was used on the show).
 The Gold Run was also played with one of these boards, using only single-letter definitions rather than the multi-letter combinations frequently used on the television show.

 Episode status

 Both versions of the series are intact, and have aired on Game Show Network at various times.
-Reruns were first aired on CBN (now Freeform) in 1984, and was the first Goodson-Todman game show (along with Card Sharks) to be rerun on cable TV, pre-dating the launch of GSN 10 years later.
+Reruns were first aired on CBN (now Freeform) from October 8, 1984, to August 30, 1985, and was the first Goodson-Todman game show (along with Card Sharks) to be rerun on cable TV, pre-dating the launch of GSN 10 years later.
 GSN resumed airing the Cullen version on December 2, 2013, but it has since been dropped.
 The Bill Cullen version began airing on the second day of Buzzr programming on June 2, 2015.

 An episode was featured in the 1998 movie Great Expectations.